 - Sky Captain and the World of Tomorrow: After Polly the reporter takes a photo of Joe, aka Sky Captain, he says that she left the lens cap on her camera, and her looks of joy turned into a big, big sad stare, and cut to black.
 Whatever happened to the falling animals, the city and their worries about the evil doctor that sent his robots, the people they rescued, and other stuff, is left to wonder.

 - Gamera 3: Revenge of Iris was given the English marketing title of The Incomplete Struggle - quite fitting, since it ends with the eponymous turtle badly wounded in the midst of a burning city with a horde of Gyaos about to descend upon him.

 - X-Men Origins: Wolverine ended with two Sequel Hooks in The Stinger.
 One revealed that Deadpool was still alive, and the other had an ominous scene showing Logan in Japan.
-It's been confirmed that the next movie, The Wolverine, takes place decades later and ignores both of those bits.
+The next movie, The Wolverine, takes place decades later and ignores both of those bits.

 - X-Men: The Last Stand ended with the revelations that Magneto still maintained some of his powers, and that Professor Xavier had somehow survived his death and was inhabiting a new body.
 The studio never followed up on either of these plot points, instead opting for two prequels and a solo spin-off starring Wolverine.